nsyncw/treecut/README.md

 a connected undirect graph, with each edge appears only once in the file

 # run
-* change the parameter in hi_treem.c, between "//PARAM" and "//PARAM END", and then make
+* a simple usage is given in main.c, change the parameter in the head of main.c before running
-* cat n10000.inp | ./hi_treem
+* make && cat n10000.inp | ./main_treem
 * the output contains information for preprocessing and max-flow calculation

 # how to generate input file